alpinedev51/alpinedev51/README.md

 - 🐐 Rock climber :mountain_bicyclist: Mountain biker 🏄‍♂️ Surfer :snowboarder: Snowboarder and :sunrise_over_mountains: Outdoor Enthusiast!
 - ⚓ Marine veteran.
 Served 4 years active duty as an infantry assaultman.
 Honorably discharged as an E-5/Sergeant.
 - :microscope: Over the summer of 2023, I attended the NSF and NSA sponsored REU in Mathematics hosted by the Department of Mathematics and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I researched parameter estimation and analysis using biologically-informed neural networks and equation learning techniques for agent-based models with adaptive behaviors.
 -------
 <h3 align="center">:point_right: Current Studies and Interests</h3>

 - 🌱 I'm interested in statistical theory, machine learning, deep learning, and data science in various fields.
-I find environmental sciences, computer vision, and sustainable energy particularly motivating fields of application.
 I have an affinity towards understanding theory and rigorous mathematics that have profound applications
 - 🌳 I'm interested in projects that expand the fields of math, statistics, and data science and/or have applications to environmental conservation, sustainable enery, and/or computer vision
 - 🗣️ Feel free to contact me if you are interested in possibly recruiting me for a position or if you just want to chat!
 - 📫 You can email me at barton.austin.t@gmail.com, message me through my LinkedIn linked above, or visit my [Career Buzz](https://gatech-csm.symplicity.com/profiles/austin.barton)